Menu Close

 The St. Joseph Scholars Program offers two graduation options.
 Students and their families may choose to earn (1) a certificate of completion or (2) a diploma.

-The St. Joseph Scholars have access to participate in many extracurricular activities, clubs, and sports as a part of the OLP student community.
+The St. Joseph's Scholars have access to participate in many extracurricular activities, clubs, and sports as a part of the OLP student community.
 The student body has a strong support for partnership of the St. Joseph Scholars.
-There is also a Big Sisters Club that fosters inclusion, community and sisterhood throughout the school.
+There is also a Pilot Mentor's Club that fosters inclusion, community and sisterhood throughout the school in conjunction with the PST.

 Eligibility Requirements

-• Eighth grade student at current grammar school (preferred attendance of Catholic grammar school for at least 7th and 8th grade)
+• Eighth grade student at current grammar school (preferred attendance of Catholic parochial school for at least 7th and 8th grade)

 • At least 14 years of age